THE ARCTIC AWARDS

 The winners of the Arctic Award 2019 were announced during a festive evening reception in connection with the Arctic Cooperation Conference in Copenhagen in September 2019.
 The awards were handed out by Ambassador Jari Vilén, Senior Advisor in Arctic policy matters at the European Political Strategy Centre (EPSC) of the European Commission.This year, for the first time, the Arctic Award ceremony has been a part of the Arctic Cooperation Conference – “What can cooperation do for Arctic” held in Copenhagen on 17th to 18th September 2019.

-The winners were Our Stories – The Business of using storytelling to draw people in (Interreg NORD) who won the project category "Arctic Entrepreneurial Spirit" and BuSK - Building shared knowledge capital to support natural resource governance in the northern periphery (Northern Periphery and Arctic) who won the project category "Sustainable Use of Resources".
+The winners of the Arctic Awards 2019 are Our Stories – The Business of using storytelling to draw people in (Interreg NORD) who won the project category "Arctic Entrepreneurial Spirit" and BuSK - Building shared knowledge capital to support natural resource governance in the northern periphery (Northern Periphery and Arctic) who won the project category "Sustainable Use of Resources".

 Our stories demonstrated that it has direct benefits for the people living in Arctic regions, who are directly involved in the design of the solutions.
 It has also shown successful involvement of underrepresented groups, such as women, young people and indigenous peoples.
 The project has also been successful in energizing and innovating the Northern Lights Route, raising curiosity, and using common history to bring out the Arctic entrepreneurial spirit.